On the Asymptotic Nature of Cosmological Effective Theories: Non-dynamical massive field

 \subsection{Relationship to the Cosmological Optical Theorem}

-Unitarity plus the choice of the Bunch-Davies initial state\footnote{Similar results for other initial states were found in \cite{Cespedes:2020xqq,Ghosh:2024aqd,Ghosh:2025pxn}} implies that four-point wavefunction coefficients must satisfy the cosmological optical theorem (COT)~\cite{Goodhew:2020hob,Melville:2021lst,Goodhew:2021oqg}, which for the full theory~\eqref{eq:NonDynField} reads\footnote{Appendix C of~\cite{Stefanyszyn:2023qov} pointed out that, in this theory, the non-analytic behaviour of the propagator~\eqref{eq:nondynGreen} in the internal energy variable implied an anomaly of Hermitian analyticity for $\psi_{4s}$, which in turn has important implications for the no-go theorems on parity-odd correlators \cite{Liu:2019fag,Cabass:2022rhr}.
-That is not a problem here because the COT does not require us to analytically continue the internal energy $s$, but only the external ones.}
+Unitarity plus the choice of the Bunch-Davies initial state\footnote{Similar results for other initial states were found in \cite{Cespedes:2020xqq,Ghosh:2024aqd,Ghosh:2025pxn}} implies that four-point wavefunction coefficients must satisfy the cosmological optical theorem (COT)~\cite{Goodhew:2020hob,Melville:2021lst,Goodhew:2021oqg}, which for the full theory~\eqref{eq:NonDynField} reads\footnote{Appendix C of~\cite{Stefanyszyn:2023qov} pointed out that, in this theory, the non-analytic behavior of the propagator~\eqref{eq:nondynGreen} in the internal energy variable implied an anomaly of Hermitian analyticity for $\psi_{4s}$, this was also discussed in~\cite{Goodhew:2024eup} through the lens of local symmetries in the Lagrangian.
+These results have important implications for the no-go theorems on parity-odd correlators \cite{Liu:2019fag,Cabass:2022rhr,Thavanesan:2025kyc}.
+However, this is not a problem here because the COT does not require us to analytically continue the internal energy $s$, but only the external ones.}

 where the real values of $k_a$ should be approached from the lower-half complex plane \cite{Goodhew:2020hob}.
 In the full expression for the tree-level COT the right hand side would consist of two factors of the discontinuity of the three-point coefficient $\psi_{\phi\phi\chi}$, but it vanishes in this theory because $\psi_{\phi\phi\chi}=0$.
 To check that the result~\eqref{eq:nondynexactcalc} satisfies the COT, it is useful to express ${\rm E}_1(w)$ in terms of the complementary exponential integral ${\rm Ein} (w)$, which is an entire function, using